Hugo Pérez (soccer, born 1963): El Salvador

 After Albert Roca resigned as coach of El Salvador in July 2015, Pérez once again expressed his interest in coaching El Salvador.
 On August 21, 2015, it was announced that Pérez has been hired as the new assistant coach of El Salvador to Jorge Rodríguez.
 In April 2021, after having coached the El Salvador under-23 national team, Pérez was named head coach of the senior team, the first American to coach El Salvador after 91 years.
 Under this tutelage, El Salvador began recruiting players born in the United States to Salvadoran parents, who later made up a quarter of their World Cup qualifying roster in 2021.
 On September 11, 2023, Pérez was fired as the head coach of the El Salvador national team the day following a 2–3 loss to Trinidad and Tobago during the 2023–24 CONCACAF Nations League.

 Personal life

-His nephew Joshua Pérez is a professional soccer player who plays for American side Tampa Bay Rowdies.
+His nephew Joshua Pérez is a professional soccer player who, as of 2026, plays for Polish side Odra Opole.
+Born in the United States, Joshua played for the El Salvador national team while Hugo managed the team for two years.